stjfs03/Project2/README.md

 but it is recommended so that you always have a backup.

-When it comes time to run the project with everyone's code combined, I will pull your code from your bare repository on groot.
+When it comes time to run the project with everyone's code combined, I will pull your code from your bare repository on root.

 ### UML Diagram